 For almost two decades, we’ve known that medical malpractice is an epidemic and a leading cause of death in the United States.
 The Institute of Medicine told us in 1999 that nearly 100,000 people die every year in U.S. hospitals due to preventable medical mistakes.
 In 2010, the Office of the Inspector General for Health and Human Services reported that negligent hospital care was a factor in the deaths of 180,000 Medicare patients in a single year.
 And in 2013, the Journal of Patient Safety reported that between 210,000 and 440,000 hospital patients each year suffer preventable harm that contributes to their deaths.
+If you have questions, a medical malpractice attorney can help.

 Medical malpractice is the number three cause of death in the U.S., and victims of malpractice in central California should contact an experienced Fresno medical malpractice attorney.
 What can be done to turn those disturbing numbers around?
 The Northwestern University Feinberg School of Medicine is the nation’s first medical school to offer a Ph.D. in healthcare quality and patient safety.
 “How will this ever get fixed if we don’t train a work force to do it?
 We need an army of experts who need to know how to address this,” says Donna M. Woods, Ph.D., who directs the graduate programs in healthcare quality and patient safety at Northwestern.